dhcoder/TiltAdventure/README.md

 An old school zelda-inspired game which uses tilt controls (and other inputs that take advantage of the average smart phone) for navigation and interaction with the world (battles and puzzles).

+## Building for the first time

+This is a Gradle project.
+The first time you open the code on your machine, you should do it by choosing `File -> Import Project...` and selected the `build.gradle` file located in the root directory.
+If you ever sync and get strange project errors, you may first want to try opening up the Gradle toolbar and clicking on the "Sync" button.

 ## Organization

-This project is based on [libdgx](http://libgdx.badlogicgames.com/) and, as such, is divided into various sections:
+This project is based on [libdgx](http://libgdx.badlogicgames.com/) and, as such, is divided into platforms:

 * android/
 * desktop/